The Pattern of Departure

 The Two Tasks of Recovery

 Two basic healing tasks lie before the recovering hallucinogen user or addict of elsewhere.
-The first is to find the ecstatic in daily life: in grounded meditations, in the garden, in the tasks of parenting and intimacy and stewardship.
-It doesn't matter much what they choose, so long as it connects them to people.
+The first is to find the ecstatic in daily life: in grounded meditations, in the garden, in the tasks of intimacy and stewardship.
+It doesn’t matter much what they choose, so long as it connects them to people.
 Sure, people are awkward and troublesome, but traveling with them is the only path to authentic fulfillment.
-The second healing task for elsewhere addicts is to discover a means of sharing their imaginative and spiritual capacities, of delivering their visions to the community fireside.
-They don't need drugs or trances to do this: they already know how to row.
+The second healing task is to discover a means of sharing their imaginative and spiritual capacities, of delivering their visions to the community fireside.
+They don’t need drugs or trances to do this: they already know how to row.
 They came into the world that way, rowing for the shore, not quite finding it, heading back out again.

 Our role as professionals is not to force this turning but to create conditions where it becomes possible.
 To be the fires on the shore, calling the person home.
 To help clear the channel of its obstacles.
 To hold steady in our own presence so that the person can learn, gradually, that arriving is possible.